perlang-org/perlang-docs/content/_index.md

 It is my strong conviction that a really good programming language should help you avoid easy mistakes like this.

+## Consequences of the above

 ### Excessive reliance on unit tests to detect all errors

 Because of the lack of static analysis of the code (or at least a very weak analysis of it), people in the Ruby camp rely heavily on unit tests for finding software errors.
-This is not necessarily a bad thing in itself, since unit tests are great and I definitely think the world is better _with_ unit tests than without them, but the thing I _don't_ like is that with Ruby, you are essentially forced to go for at least 100% code coverage to even know that your code is _at all_ working.
+This is not necessarily a bad thing in itself, since unit tests are great and I definitely think the world is better _with_ unit tests than without them, but the thing I _don't_ like is that with Ruby, you are essentially forced to go for at least 100% code coverage to even know that your code is at all _remotely_ working.
+There are so many small things that can be broken if you ignore this.

 There is a joke in the industry saying that "if it compiles, ship it".
 Even though this is indeed a joke, there is still a valid point in it.
 If a computer system _compiles_, it's not at last fundamentally broken in that methods or classes are being referred to using the wrong name, or silly things like that.
 The compiler gives you a certain safety net, and I personally find that very valuable.
 With Perlang, we will strive to make this safety net as comfortable and convenient for you as a developer as possible.

+### Inferior tooling/IDE support

+### Inferior performance